 Blepharoplasty – Lower Eyelid Bags and Dark Circles

 Lower eyelid “bags” and “dark circles” are two of the most common reasons patients see me for a consultation.
 Each patient will have a different story and presentation, although most patients have the same common complaint, “over the past few years I’ve noticed these dark circles and bags, which I didn’t have before, and they make me look and feel tired”.
 Another common complaint is that “I’m tired of people telling me I look tired”.
 As you will see in this section, there are multiple reasons for the development of dark circles and lower eyelid bags.
 Any rejuvenation plan needs to consider all the variables and design an individualised plan for each patient.
-Unfortunately, general plastic surgeons performing surgeries on multiple areas of the body will not be dedicated to surgery in the delicate orbital area, and will therefore be unable to tailor this surgery to each patients individual needs.
+Focusing on eye surgery allows me to dedicate myself to surgery in the delicate orbital area, and hence I can tailor this surgery to each patient’s individual needs.
 As you will see, not everyone will need surgery, and not everyone can be helped with non-invasive means of treatment either.
 In our practice there are more than 30 ways to rejuvenate the lower eyelids alone, and the best treatment for you will be different than your best friend’s or neighbour’s.

 1. What are the different variables associated with lower eyelids and ageing?

 Genetics: The blue print of life is handed down from our parents.
 Thus, it is very common that most patients will say that “I have my dad’s, mom’s, or some other relative’s eyes”.
 Although we don’t have any choice in this matter, it is an important part of our initial consult with you.